ripienaar/free-for-dev/README.md

    * [Katacoda](https://katacoda.com) — Interactive learning and training platform for software engineers helping developers learn and companies increase adoption.
    * [JDoodle](https://www.jdoodle.com) — Online compiler and editor for more than 60 programming languages with a free plan for REST API code compiling up to 200 credits per day.
    * [Atom](https://atom.io/) - Atom is a hackable text editor built on Electron.
+   * [Visual Studio Code](https://code.visualstudio.com/) - Code editor redefined and optimized for building and debugging modern web and cloud applications.
+Developed by Microsoft for Windows, macOS and Linux.

 ## Analytics, Events and Statistics